al-jshen/talos/README.md

 # talos

-Experimental crate for statistical modelling in Rust.
+Highly experimental crate for statistical modelling in Rust.